crossplane/docs/content/master/cli/command-reference.md

     `-- xrd.yaml
 ```

-Provide the directory name and resource YAML file to the `crossplane beta
+Provide the directory name and a resource YAML file to the
-validate` command.
+`crossplane beta validate` command.

 ```shell
 crossplane beta validate schema resources.yaml